 The Network Information Center (NIC) was created in the early 1970's to manage the information resources of ARPANET.
 The NIC managed a master list of hostnames for ARPANET in the 1970's, and would later (1980's) become the primary naming authority for top level domains within the Domain Name System (DNS).
 The Network Information Center (NIC) was in operation from the early 1970's until the late 1980's, and was primarily managed by Elizabeth J. "Jake" Feinler (1974-1989).
 The NIC was created in 1974, and was originally located at Doug Engelbart's Augmentation Research Center (ARC).
 Doug Engelbart had recruited Elizabeth Feinler in 1972 to manage the resource space of ARPANET.

 ARPANET was a computer network that was a forerunner to the Internet.
-The technical architecture created for ARPANET would evolve and eventually become the Internet.
+The technical architecture created for ARPANET would evolve and would eventually become the Internet.
 ARPANET was the first computer network in the United States to use packet switching, and each device that connected to ARPANET was assigned a numerical address.
 The problem with numerical addresses is that they are difficult for humans to remember.
-Therefore, a system of assigning hostnames - alphabetical names - to the host computers of ARPANET was developed.
+Therefore, a system of assigning hostnames - alphabetical names - to the numerical addresses of the computers of ARPANET was developed.

-The process of assigning hostnames to host computers needed to be managed.
-The Network Information Center (NIC) was created to handle the process of assigning hostnames and publishing/distributing a list of hostnames.
+The process of assigning hostnames to host computers had to be managed.
+The Network Information Center (NIC) was created to handle the process of assigning hostnames and publishing/distributing a list of hostnames; akin to a phone book for ARPANET.
 The list of hostnames was included in a file named: HOSTS.TXT; which was downloaded from the Network Information Center (NIC).
-The structure of the HOSTS.TXT was defined in 1974, and was devised by: S.Crocker, J.Postel, J.Reynolds, E.Feinler, amongst others.
+The structure of the HOSTS.TXT was outlined in RFC 810, 608 and 953, and was devised by: K. Harrenstien, M. Stahl, J.Reynolds, M. Kudlick, amongst others.